 Many people are looking to live more sustainably, while others want to save more money.
 But why should you have to choose between the two?
 Here are 5 sustainability tricks to save you money.

 The state of the world bears pretty heavily on my mind.
 I don’t feel comfortable gaining from something that has a negative impact on other people or the planet.
 This put me off investing for a long time, as the public image surrounding the stock market presents a negative image of those profiteering from others’ misfortunes.
 But, this doesn’t have to be the case.

 There’s no denying that the world is currently in the middle of a climate crisis.
-In fact, one leading energy expert recently said we only have six months to change the course of the climate crisis and prevent a post-lockdown rebound in greenhouse gas emissions that would overwhelm efforts to stave off climate catastrophe.
-Fatih […]
+In fact, one leading energy expert recently said we only have six months to change the course of the climate crisis.
+That’s why we should all consider making our finances more sustainable.
+Fatih Birol, executive director of the International Energy […]

 Is getting back to the ‘normal’ financial systems we’ve been part of for so long really a good thing for our own personal finances and for society as a whole?
 Should we accept a financial crisis and income inequality?
 This is a slightly different post to usual.
 But, given the unprecedented events this past season […]